 - The function u_component () returns the signed component of uncertainty in one uncertain number due to uncertainty in another. - The function sensitivity() returns the partial derivative of one uncertain number with respect to another.
-This is ofetn called the sensitivity coefficient.
+This is often called a sensitivity coefficient.